EERL-EPFL/spice-ui/README.md

 this experiment.
 Here you can change the treatment and add, again, to all regions, or just the one selected.

-Finally, the `PROCEDURAL BLANK` tab will show all of the procedural blanks available.
+Finally, the `BLANK` tab will show all of the blanks available.
 Unlike `Project samples`, they do not carry location information;
 however, the selection of treatment is the same.